denismwangikimani/ByteNotesApp/README.md

 # ByteNotesApp
-a simple notes app build using react as the frontend, node.js as backend and Postgres as the database.
+a simple notes app built using react for the frontend, node.js for the backend backend and Postgres as the database.